trufi-association/trufi-core/README.md

 ## Building From Source

-If you want to start working on the Trufi App.
+If you want to start working on the Trotro App.
 Get started by reviewing the [Flutter documentation](https://flutter.dev) first.
 Then you can follow the next steps:

 * [Install the enviroment](https://flutter.dev/docs/get-started/install)
 * Close the the source code repository: `$ git clone https://github.com/trufi-association/trufi-app.git`